-HealthSelect Medicare Rx (PDP) provided through the Employees Retirement System of Texas (ERS).
-This document gives you the details about your Medicare prescription drug coverage from January 1 - December 31, 2024.
+HealthSelectSM Medicare Rx Prescription Drug Program (PDP) provided through the Employees Retirement System of Texas (ERS).
+This document gives you the details about your Medicare prescription drug coverage from January 1 - December 31, 2025.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Customer Service toll-free at (866) 264-4676.
-Customer Service is available 24 hours a day, 7 days a week.
+Customer Service is available 24 hours a day, seven days a week.
 TTY users should call (800) 716-3231.

-This plan, HealthSelect Medicare Rx (PDP), is administered by Express Scripts Medicare® (PDP).
-(When this Evidence of Coverage says "we," "us" or "our," it means Express Scripts Medicare.
-When it says "plan" or "our plan," it means HealthSelect Medicare Rx (PDP).)
+This Plan, HealthSelectSM Medicare Rx PDP, is administered by Express Scripts Medicare® (PDP).
+When this Evidence of Coverage says "we," "us" or "our," it means Express Scripts Medicare.
+When it says "Plan" or "our Plan," it means HealthSelectSM Medicare Rx PDP.

 This information is available for free in other languages, large print, and in braille.
-Please contact Customer Service (phone numbers are printed on the cover of this booklet) if you need plan information in another format.
-Customer Service is available 24 hours a day, 7 days a week and has free language interpreter services available for non-English speakers.
+Please contact Customer Service at (866) 264-4676 if you need Plan information in another format.
+Customer Service is available 24 hours a day, seven days a week and has free language interpreter services available for non-English speakers.

-Esta información está disponible de forma gratuita en otros idiomas y en braille.
-Si necesita información del plan en otro formato, contacte a los números de Servicio al Cliente que figuran en el reverso de su tarjeta de identificación de miembro.
-El Servicio al Cliente está disponible las 24 horas del día, los 7 días de la semana.
-El Departamento de Servicio al Cliente tiene servicios de interpretación gratuitos disponibles para las personas que no hablan inglés.
+Esta información está disponible de forma gratuita en otros idiomas, letra grande y en braille.
+Comuníquese con Servicio al Cliente al (866) 264-4676 si necesita información del Plan en otro formato.
+Servicio al Cliente está disponible las 24 horas del día, los 7 días de la semana y tiene servicios de interpretación gratuitos disponibles para las personas que no hablan inglés.

-Benefits, premiums (if applicable), deductibles and/or copayments/coinsurance may change on January 1 of each year.
-The formulary and/or pharmacy network may change at any time.
+Benefits, Premiums (if applicable), deductibles and/or Copayments may change on January 1 of each year.
+The Formulary and/or pharmacy network may change at any time.
 We will notify affected enrollees about certain changes at least 30 days in advance.
-Limitations, copayments and restrictions may apply.
+Limitations, Copayments and restrictions may apply.
+Most negative changes in coverage happen on an annual basis.
+See Chapter 3, Section 6 for more information.